 Across this website, you’ll see lots of WLA material which is credited to the Catherine Procter collection.
 Catherine has been incredibly generous with her collection, by allowing me to digitalise it and share with website visitors.
+Catherine’s collection is now held by the Museum of English Rural Life at Reading University where it can be accessed and researched

 For those who are keen to find out more about the background to this extensive collection, I share some thoughts from Catherine below.